 19. Speaking with respect and asking your child the right questions e.g.; ‘What has this event/ behaviour/feeling meant to you?’ or ‘How do you think you could change this …… to work better next time?’ will lead to your child learning to solve problems for themselves, increasing their self-esteem.
 Also, this will give you the insight you need to assist your child.

 20. When a resolve has been reached, then big cuddles, kisses, and reassurance of your love for them, and let them know it is the behaviour you find unacceptable, not them as a person.

-21. If a resolve is not reached immediately, move on, but let your child know that when everyone involved is a little clearer you will come together again to review the situation.
-With little children their attention span is short so they need immediate resolution in some way.
+21. If a resolution is not reached immediately, move on, but let your child know that when everyone involved is a little clearer you will come together again to review the situation.
+With little children, their attention span is short so they need immediate resolution in some way.